Nam4321/-SQL-BigQuery-AdventureWork2019/README.md

 This project contains an Adventure Works 2019 dataset that I will explore using SQL on Google BigQuery.
 I was given task to find answers for the following questions related to Adventure Works database.

 # II.
 Exploring the Dataset
+In this project, I will write 08 query in Bigquery base on Adventureworks2019

 # Query 01: Calc Quantity of items, Sales value & Order quantity by each Subcategory in L12M
 ### SQL code